ai-cfia/dev-rel-docs/postmortems/incident-1.md

 ### What went well

-Once the error was identified, resolving the problem did not take much time.
+Once the error was identified, resolving the problem did not take much time (~10 minutes to test and patch the fix)

 ### What went wrong